MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/register-windows-admin-center.md

 ## Unregister Windows Admin Center

-To unregister Windows Admin Center, select the **Settings** gear icon in the upper right.
-Then, from the **Gateway** menu at the left, select **Azure**, then **Unregister**, then **Confirm**.
+Follow these steps to unregister Windows Admin Center from Azure:

+1. Select the **Settings** gear icon from the top right corner of the page.

+1. From the **Gateway** menu in the left pane, select **Azure**, then **Unregister**, then **Confirm**.

 This removes the association between Windows Admin Center and the Azure AD app ID that was provided by your Azure AD admin or created when you registered Windows Admin Center.
-It will not delete the Azure AD app nor affect any Azure services used by servers or clusters managed by Windows Admin Center.
+It doesn't delete the Azure AD app nor affect any Azure services used by servers or clusters managed by Windows Admin Center.

 ## Next steps